Glencoe, Illinois: Library

 Glencoe is served by the Glencoe Public Library.
 The original library was located in the former Hawthorne School.
 A new library opened in 1941.

 Education

 Glencoe School District 35 is an elementary school district based in Glencoe.
-It includes three schools: South School (for kindergarten through second grade), West School (for third and fourth grade students) and Central School (for fifth through eighth grade).
+It includes three schools: South School (for kindergarten through second grade), West School (for third and fourth grade) and Central School (for fifth through eighth grade).
 All schools are located within Glencoe boundaries.

 Glencoe is a part of New Trier Township High School District, which maintains campuses in the neighboring communities of Northfield (for freshmen) and Winnetka (for grades 10th to 12th).

 Media

 Local media covering news in Glencoe include The Glencoe Anchor, Winnetka-Glencoe Patch, TribLocal and Pioneer Press.
 The Free Press, a social scientific book publisher, was founded in Glencoe in 1947; it was sold and moved to New York City in 1960.